abuiles/ember-101/updating-to-latest-ember-cli.md

 ~~~~~~~~

 We are almost done, using the strategy we mentioned to bring
-back different hunks in aa file, we'll make sure the **bower.json** have
+back different hunks in a file, we'll make sure **bower.json** have
 the following packages after **qunit**:

 ~~~~~~~~